-Many girls also have tuition in languages such as Japanese and Chinese, and there is the opportunity to learn Italian in the Sixth Form.
-Extra-curricular language clubs are very popular, and girls enjoy everything from storytelling in Spanish to tongue twisters in Italian to the chance to take part in the UK Languages Olympiad.
-The department is supported by Foreign Language Assistants and there are opportunities to take part in Homestay visits to Spain and France and a Senior School trip to Berlin.
+Many girls also have optional private tuition in languages such as Japanese and Chinese and the department has several clubs running throughout the week.
+A popular event in languages is the UK Languages Olympiad.
+The department is supported by Foreign Language Assistants in all four languages and there are opportunities to take part in Homestay visits to Spain and France and a Senior School trip to Berlin.

-All pupils are expected to study a Modern Language at GCSE and many choose to continue with two.
-We follow the Edexcel IGCSE curriculum in French, German and Spanish.
+All pupils are expected to study a modern language at GCSE and many choose to continue with two.
+We follow the Edexcel IGCSE curriculum in French, German, and Spanish.and GCSE Edexcel for Chinese.
 This allows pupils to develop their ability to understand the spoken language in a range of contexts and styles, and to read and respond to different types of language as well as communicating effectively both orally and in writing.
 Pupils will be supported in all languages by a Foreign Language Assistant.